rapidsai/deployment/source/examples/rapids-morpheus-pipeline/notebook.md

 and enhance it to showcase a production-style end-to-end deployment integrated with Apache Kafka for data streaming.

-This extended pipeline can be found in [here](https://github.com/rapidsai/deployment/source/examples/rapids-morpheus-pipeline/scripts/pipeline-dockerfile/run_pipeline_kafka.py) includes the following components:
+This extended pipeline can be found in [in this github repository](https://github.com/rapidsai/deployment/source/examples/rapids-morpheus-pipeline/scripts/pipeline-dockerfile/run_pipeline_kafka.py) includes the following components:

 - **Kafka Data Streaming Source Stage**: We introduce Apache Kafka for streaming data.
 A custom Kafka producer was created to continuously publish network data to a Kafka topic.